rictjo/biocarta/README.md

 [interactive pig](https://rictjo.github.io/?https://gist.githubusercontent.com/rictjo/b6af5a52d1aee67ea9d84d9edc2af169/raw/388900e9518c3ee869006ee032bfb5ef9a26406b/index.html)

 ## Independent component analysis
 Depending on the data distribution it can be a good idea to optimize the fourth statistical moment instead of the second when projecting feature annotations.
-This can easily be done using the biocartograph package setting the 'bUseICA=True' when performing the mapping:
+This can easily be done using the biocartograph package setting the 'bUseFastICA=True' or setting 'distance_type=kurtosis' when performing the mapping:
 ```
     results = full_mapping ( adf , jdf                                  ,
             bVerbose                    = True                          ,